alro5921/coors-field-analysis/README.md

 ### Scope

-I'm restricting data from 2000 onwards, since the Rockies ownership implemented several stadium and ball changes to attempt to decrease the runs scored, most notably the humidor.
+I'm restricting data from 2002 onwards, since the Rockies ownership implemented several stadium and ball changes to attempt to decrease the runs scored, most notably the humidor.
 Yes, it used to be even worse!

 ## Data

 Schedule data, which contain the aggregate stats of each game, was taken from [Retrosheets Gamelogs](https://www.retrosheet.org/gamelogs/index.html).
 Their data was quite clean, my data cleaning basically consisted of adding headers (with [their reference](https://www.retrosheet.org/gamelogs/glfields.txt)) and dropping (many!) extraenous columns.
-And as they request:

 The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at "www.retrosheet.org".

+With 2002-2018, we have about 2900 games and 1450 games of Away and Home games.

 Statcast pitch-by-pitch data was obtained from Baseball Savant.
 Statcast has only been tracked to 2008, so any pitch by pitch analysis will be restricted from there.